Last Updated on October 5, 2022 by Rebecca Lake

 If you want to just group all your spending together, then have the rest for saving or investing you can do that with the 70 percent budget.

-On the other hand, if you want to distinguish between how much goes to needs and how much goes to wants, then you’re probably better off with the 50 30 20 rule instead.
+On the other hand, if you want to distinguish between how much goes to needs and how much goes to wants, then you’re probably better off with the 50 30 20 rule or the 50 15 5 rule instead.

 Of course, you can always try making a budget both ways to see which one works best for your financial situation.